clubajax/base-component/README.md

 This should not prevent you from using Shadow DOM in your custom elements.

 ## ES6 FAQ

-Q: **What are the steps for using webpack?**

-A: The [custom elements polyfill](https://github.com/clubajax/custom-elements-polyfill) makes this easy.
-See *Adding to a Project* above.:

-Use babel: `{"presets": ["@babel/preset-env"]}`

-Decide if you want to use ES6 (Chrome only) or ES5 (all browsers)

-If only targeting browsers with native elements, the polyfill is not necessary, and your `import` can be pointed to `src/base-component`.
-Otherwise, your `import` should be pointed to `dist/BaseComponent`, which is transpiled to work with ES5.
-The polyfill includes the native-shim, which allows Chrome to work with the transpiled class.

 Q. **Uncaught TypeError: Illegal invocation**